ed-kung/CSUN-Econ-433/labs/lab06/README.md

     # Focus on employed individuals age 25 to 65 that make positive wage income
     df <- filter(df, AGE>=25 & AGE<=65 & EMPSTAT==1 & INCWAGE>0)

-    # Create a 0 or 1 variable for whether the person is female
+    # Create a boolean variable for whether the person is female
     df$FEMALE <- df$SEX==2

     # Regress annual wage income on female